-As a student at Torquay Girls' Grammar School you will be entitled to participate in a comprehensive Careers Education programme, which will be implemented from Year 7 onwards.
+As a student at Torquay Girls' Grammar School, you will be entitled to participate in a comprehensive Careers Education programme, which will be implemented from Year 7 onwards.
 The programme will be delivered through the rotation in your wellbeing lessons, Computing & IT lessons and tutorials.

-- develop ideas and awareness of self in relationship to abilities, aptitudes, interests, attitudes, values, skills, strengths and limitations; - participate in suitable learning opportunities which will explore, process, test and record these ideas; - acquire knowledge and awareness of opportunities, qualifications, routes ahead, occupational structures, progression, implications of choices; - access these opportunities through Open Days, interviews, careers conventions, admission systems; - identify strategies and tools for putting self-awareness and opportunity awareness together in order to make informed and reasoned choices (self-development, career exploration and career management)
+- develop ideas and awareness of self in relationship to abilities, aptitudes, interests, attitudes, values, skills, strengths and limitations; - participate in suitable learning opportunities which will explore, process, test and record these ideas: - acquire knowledge and awareness of opportunities, qualifications, routes ahead, occupational structures, progression, implications of choices; - access these opportunities through Open Days, interviews, careers conventions, admission systems; - identify strategies and tools for putting self-awareness and opportunity awareness together in order to make informed and reasoned choices (self-development, career exploration and career management)

-Through the Careers Resources held within the School and those available through Unifrog, KUDOS (Cascaid) and ICould, the School's commitment is to provide you with information that is:
+Through the Careers Resources held within the School and those available through Unifrog and ICould (as well as through the CareerPilot website from the University of Bath), the School's commitment is to provide you with information that is: